|

 activities.
 Accepted papers are distributed exclusively to IWLS

+participants.
 The technical program consists of 19

 regular talks, 2 keynotes and 1 special session.
 A social event is